 - Event Notes Link Text, Notes Link Text, EventNotesLinkText, NotesLinkText event note link text for the event

-- Sign Up Name, Sign Up, SignUp signup request name for the event
+- Sign Up Name, Sign Up, SignUp - Self-Book template name for the event

 - Note: the CSV import will place the Subject (Event) data of the CSV record into the day note if the Start time and the End date are omitted.

 How can I create a .CSV file?

 You can either export a .CSV file from an external calendar program, or you can save a Microsoft Excel Files in a .CSV format.
 Each column in your Excel file will save as a separate “.CSV” field.

 To edit a .CSV file, first make sure that the file is saved with the .csv extension (many text editing applications cannot “Save As...” a .CSV, and manually typing the extension at the end of the file name does not make it a readable .CSV file).